mtthwmsn/progressbar/README.md

 	alert('next point selected');
 });
 ```
+*This method will have no effect (and any callback will not be executed) if the
-*If the progress bar has reached the end and there is no next point this method will have no effect.*
+progress bar has reached the end and there is no next point.*

 ### `prev(fn callback())`